vielhuber/pdfexport/README.md

 - counts pages of pdfs
 - can set a limit on page counts
 - splits pdfs in chunks of size n
+- can create pdf/a files
+- can disallow printing or editing

 ## Requirements